 Since our founding, health and safety have been at the heart of Ηotel Odysseas’ approach to hospitality.
-This commitment to our guests and associates continues to anchor us and to inform our decisions as we adapt to new challenges presented by infectious diseases outbreak.
+This commitment to our guests and associates continues to anchor us and inform our decisions as we adapt to new challenges presented by infectious diseases outbreak.
 We understand that people are thinking about travel differently now.

 Things you need to know

-At Odysseas Hotel we have proven over the years that we care deeply about our employees, their families, and our guests.
+Odysseas Hotel we have proven over the years that we care deeply about our employees, their families, and our guests.
 Since the early stages of the pandemic and well before authorities announce any obligatory measures, we took the necessary precautions to safeguard the health of guests and employees.

-We continue today closely monitoring the announcement of government policies on the pandemic as they continue to develop, as well as for instructions, practices, and guidelines of the public health services, the World Health Organization, and internationally acknowledged leaders of Tourism and Leisure industry.
+We continue today closely monitoring the announcement of government policies on the pandemic as they continue to develop, as well as for instructions, practices, and guidelines of the public health services, the World Health Organization, and internationally acknowledged leaders of the Tourism and Leisure industry.

-We drafted our crisis-handling plan complete with operational procedures, company policies, and every day good practices.
+We drafted our crisis-handling plan complete with operational procedures, company policies, and everyday good practices.
 The program that we developed encompasses all the experience gained so far in fighting infectious disease viruses.
 We have studied, researched, and compiled the present document that includes the suggestions, instructions, and guidelines as announced and implemented so far by the Greek Government, the National Public Health Organization, and World Health Organization.

-It is clear that as time passes we will amend the document regularly to include all latest state instructions and scientific developments outcomes.
+It is clear that as time passes we will amend the document regularly to include all the latest state instructions and scientific developments outcomes.
 Also, we will develop more Standard Operating Procedures as needed, to address all operational issues arising and detail explanatory notes as well, for training purposes.

 It is the obligation of every single member of staff in Hotel Odysseas to observe the rules outlined here below, to minimize infection risk and protect our guests but also their own personal and family health.
 The strict application of these policies and practices will allow us to operate as safely as possible, offer our guests a safe and memorable stay and in the end overcome the difficulties and resume normal and sustainable operation.